xreddr/xreddr.github.io/README.md

 Entry level html and css

-To Do's
+*To Do's

-multiple page support
+Multiple page support
+  Tiles for landing page.
+  Transport blog to blog page.
+  Articles-> Genre-> List-> Individual.

 Meta information
+  SEO basics
+  Keyword List

 Icons
+  Site update icon
+  Article Icon
+  Earning Icon

+Images
+  Article Basic
+  Article Topics

-Code for images in post
+Code for images in post/article

-create new icons: site building

-Progress and Roadmap
+*Progress and Roadmap

 Whale Shark is currently positioned to earn interest on its holdings.
 The progress of the site before the first interest earnings are paid will be its alpha development stage.
 The goals during this stage is to build a template of which to add